Bachelor of Engineering - Mechanical Systems Engineering

 Tuition & fees

-Tuition and fee details for the 2023-2024 year are listed below.
+Tuition and fee details for the 2024-2025 academic year (September to August) are listed below.
 Books and supplies may be additional.
+Tuition and fee details for terms starting September 2025 and later will be available Spring 2025.

 2 Terms